 Pitted areas shall be blast cleaned to a SSPC SP 10 standard near white quality, then thoroughly inspected by the Consultant.
 Pits deeper than 5 mm shall be filled with a coating system manufacturer's approved epoxy polyamide compound after the prime coat has cured but prior to application of the second coat.

 After cleaning, tank surfaces shall be upgraded to meet the requirements of NACE SP0178.
 Particular attention shall be given to the welds and adjacent plates.
 All old weld scabs and remains of old erection clips shall be removed and ground smooth.

+The Contractor shall not proceed with preliminary or final surface preparation until the installation of the antenna mast, communication equipment and handrailing and communication supports on the tank roof have been completed.

 Surface Preparation Final